The Margaret Kay Memorial Scholarship

 As an enthusiastic member of the Alberta Genealogical Society, Margaret was a committed volunteer with the Grande Prairie Branch.
 She generously shared her time and genealogical wisdom with the young, and the young-at-heart.
 Margaret was an engaged Executive member of the Grande Prairie Branch and at the provincial level with the Alberta Genealogical Society.
 This scholarship fosters Margaret's spirit of learning, teaching and sharing genealogical knowledge specifically as a family history hobbyist.

-The recipient of the Margaret Kay Memorial Scholarship is eligible to receive up to $500 in funding, sponsored by the Grande Prairie & District Branch; plus a 2-year AGS and Branch membership, donated by the Alberta Genealogical Society (AGS).
+The recipient of the Margaret Kay Memorial Scholarship is eligible to receive up to $500 in funding, sponsored by the Grande Prairie & District Branch.

 Scholarship Honour ListThe GP&DB is pleased that the following individuals have received the Margaret Kay Memorial Scholarship.